open-canada/vitals/docs/readme.md

 #### Join the democratic rallies across the country in support of restoring human rights and truth, related to COVID and vaccines

 - Many rallies are happening all over the country.
 Check them out!
-See for your self who they are: "extremists" or concerned Canadian citizen, many of children, many who have been denied access to playgrounds, uniersities, sports, travel.
+See for yourself who they are: "extremists" or concerned Canadian citizen, many with children, many who have been denied access to playgrounds, universities, sports, travel, work

     <!-- Join them - to experience yourself "The Wind of Change". -->